 If you run a fitness blog, for example, you might sell branded sports equipment.
 If you've started a travel blog, on the other hand, you might try selling digital travel guides for download.

 Take a look at Minimalist Baker, for example, a personal blog turned online shop and foodie haven for many.
 Founded in 2012 by Dana Shultz, the blog's foundation is based on the criteria of 10 ingredients or less, one bowl and 30 minutes (or less) to prepare.
-Shultz authored a successful book, Minimalist Baker’s Everyday Cooking, has over 2 million followers on Instagram and a full-scale merchandise line selling baking mixes, kitchen essentials, pantry items and even photography and lighting equipment.
-It’s an excellent example of a blog making money through merchandising, as well as online recipes and workshops.
+Shultz authored a successful book, Minimalist Baker’s Everyday Cooking, with a large online community, has over 2 million followers on Instagram and a full-scale merchandise line selling baking mixes, kitchen essentials, pantry items and even photography and lighting equipment.
+It’s an excellent example of a blog making money by providing value through merchandising, as well as online recipes and workshops.

 08. Become an affiliate